-This is an unconscionable result simply based on its ramifications for affected employees and consumers.
+This is an unconscionable result simply based on it's ramifications for affected employees and consumers.
 However, we also note ASTAR provides major support for the Civil Reserve Air Fleet (CRAF), and if this deal is allowed to go through, our government will be denied access to a substantial part of the lift it is counting on and, in fact is using on routine basis.
-This Committee should understand that the CRAF contract in place is between the United States and ASTAR, not DHL.
-Therefore, DHL will not be able to remedy the gap in available lift for our military which will be created by the cessation of ASTAR's operations.
-This is a bitter result for our ASTAR members, close to forty percent of whom have served in our nation's armed forces, and who have been recognized by the United States government for their enthusiastic and courageous participation in CRAF.
+This Committee should understand that the CRAF contract in place is between United States and ASTAR, not DHL.